-'''

-int enif_get_tuple(ErlNifEnv env, ERL_NIF_TERM term, int arity, const
+int enif_get_tuple(ErlNifEnv env, ERL_NIF_TERM term, int arity, const ERL_NIF_TERM array)

-ERL NIF TERM array)

-'''

-If term is a tuple, this function sets array to point to an array containing the elements of the tuple, and sets array to the number of elements.
+If term is a tuple, this function sets array to point to an array containing the elements of the tuple, and sets arity to the number of elements.
 Notice that the array is read-only and (array)[N-1] is the Nth element of the tuple. array is undefined if the arity of the tuple is zero.